 Roll call at its most basic simply means that the Chair conducts attendance to make sure that all delegations are present.
 However, during the roll call in the mornings of both days, delegations are permitted to perform a short skit or present a short video no longer than one minute on a topic relating to their nation or its foreign policies.

-Roll call submission for 2018 has not yet opened.
+Roll call submission form for 2018: MMUN 2018 Roll Call Form

 What is a resolution?